-In order to apply for an FHA home loan you must complete a loan application with an FHA-approved lender.
+To apply for an FHA home loan, you must complete a loan application with an FHA-approved lender.
 Many private lending institutions are authorized to offer FHA mortgage loans.

 Increase Your Credit Score Before Applying

-Your FICO score has the biggest impact on not only if you’re approved or not, but on your mortgage rate.
-FHA mortgages are one of the few types of mortgage programs you can qualify for with bad credit.
-The minimum FHA credit score requirement is just 500.
-But remember, a bad credit score equals higher rates.
+Your FICO score has the biggest impact on not only if you’re approved or not but on your mortgage rate.
+Here are a few tips to help you improve your FICO score before applying.

 Pay down your credit card balances

-Your credit utilization ratio has a large impact on your overall credit rating.
-In fact, 30% of your overall credit score is impacted by your credit utilization ratio.
-If you’re carrying high credit card balances your credit score is suffering.
+Your credit utilization ratio is the amount of available credit you’re using.
+The lower your credit card balances, the higher your credit score will be.
 Try to keep your card balances below 15% of their limits.

 Don’t apply for any new credit or loans

-New accounts and hard inquiries account for 10% of your overall FICO credit score.
-While not a major factor, it is wise to stay away from applying for anything before trying to get a mortgage loan.
+New accounts and credit inquiries account for 10% of your overall FICO credit score.
+While not a major factor, it is wise to avoid applying for anything before trying to get a mortgage loan.